 Underlying the symptoms of a certain problem are its causes, but as much as most symptoms are evident, the causes of karmic patterns are less visible and generally beyond the reach of the conscious mind.
-This is because they are placed in the domain of the subconscious mind, so they should be approached by the perceptive means of the subconscious mind, and this cannot be by reason or intellect, but by physical sensations and emotions.
-By looking for the source of the central negative emotion which we perceive to be the carrier of the energetic charge of a problem, we gradually unravel the cause itself.
-Aside from the countless forms of secondary causal models that emerge as consequences of the primary one, the unique primary cause of any karmic problem is a psychic trauma.
-The trauma is subsequently followed by various kinds of post-traumatic syndromes, which produce additional undesirable consequences.
+This is because they are placed in the domain of the subconscious mind, so they should be approached by the perceptive means of the subconscious mind, and this cannot be by reason or intellect but by physical sensations and emotions.
+By looking for the source of the central negative emotion, which we perceive to be the carrier of the energetic charge of a problem, we gradually unravel the cause itself.
+Aside from the countless forms of secondary causal models that emerge as consequences of the primary one, psychic trauma is the unique primary cause of any karmic problem.
+The trauma is subsequently followed by various post-traumatic syndromes, which produce undesirable consequences.
 So, the root of all negative karma is a traumatic experience.
-Although karma is manifested through limiting life circumstances, or undesirable internal states and personal problems, its sole cause is a traumatic experience, which later leads us to a destructive lifestyle.
-Along with all its accompanying contents, trauma is placed in the subconscious mind and from there it influences our life circumstances, behaving like a magnet which attracts the corresponding life experiences.
-On the basis of this fact we can also determine that the cause of a karmic problem is not outside, but within us.
+Although karma is manifested through limiting life circumstances or undesirable internal states and personal problems, its sole cause is a traumatic experience, which later leads us to a destructive lifestyle.
+Along with all its accompanying contents, trauma is placed in the subconscious mind.
+From there, it influences our life circumstances, behaving like a magnet that attracts the corresponding life experiences.
+Based on this fact, we can also determine that the cause of a karmic problem is not outside but within us.

 It is easy to work on the cause of a certain karmic pattern after we have dissolved its symptoms.
-Many systems of personal development neglect this natural and logical order of procedures and are unable to distinguish the elements of symptoms from their causes.
-If we set out to dissolve both symptoms and causes at the same time, we create confusion and our work will neither be that simple, nor integral.
-As well as representing messages from the deeper dimensions of our being, symptoms are a kind of energy garbage which conceals the causes, so before we proceed to work on the causes, we should know how to recognize and clear the symptoms.
-Since they constitute the first layer that should be purified in order to get to the next one, the symptoms are the only reason why it is not possible to reach the causes quickly, easily and in full consciousness.
-However, if we know how to cleanse them, then we achieve exactly this – quick, simple and direct contact with the subconscious.
+Many systems of personal development neglect this natural and logical order of procedures and cannot distinguish the elements of symptoms from their causes.
+If we set out to dissolve both symptoms and causes simultaneously, we create confusion, and our work will neither be that simple nor integral.
+As well as representing messages from the deeper dimensions of our being, symptoms are a kind of energy garbage that conceals the causes.
+So, before we proceed to work on the causes, we should know how to recognize and clear the symptoms.
+Since they constitute the first layer that should be purified to get to the next one, the symptoms are the only reason it is impossible to reach the causes quickly, easily, and fully conscious.
+However, if we know how to cleanse them, then we achieve exactly this – quick, simple, and direct contact with the subconscious.

-Furthermore, once we purify the subconscious contents we can also easily establish contact with the third basic layer of a karmic problem, which is its source or meaning.
+Furthermore, once we purify the subconscious contents, we can also easily establish contact with the third basic layer of a karmic problem: its source or meaning.
 Such a meaning can be revealed through conscious interaction with our superconscious mind.
-Through direct communication with the superconscious we connect ourselves with the spiritual dimension of our being, successfully carrying out an initiation which we originally failed to realize in this way.
-The consequence of such a failure was the trauma, along with all the secondary causal models ensuing from it.
-Dissolving the trauma and passing the initiation successfully will therefore result in permanent removal of the karmic problem.
-With the symptoms being cleansed, causal models dissolved and our lesson learned there’s no reason to remain at that stage of development anymore, so we are free to continue with our lives.
+Through direct communication with the superconscious, we connect ourselves with the spiritual dimension of our being, successfully carrying out an initiation that we originally failed to realize in this way.
+The consequence of such a failure was the trauma and all the secondary causal models ensuing from it.
+Dissolving the trauma and passing the initiation successfully will result in permanently removing the karmic problem.
+With the symptoms being cleansed, causal models dissolved, and our lesson learned, there’s no reason to remain at that stage of development anymore, so we are free to continue with our lives.

-How does a trauma appear and what are the inner dynamics of a traumatic experience as the single cause of all karmic problems?
+How does a trauma appear, and what are the inner dynamics of a traumatic experience as the single cause of all karmic problems?
 Given the required circumstances, a trauma can appear at any time.
-First there must be a form of inner or outer stimulus that a person subjectively experiences as negative.
+First, there must be a form of inner or outer stimulus that a person subjectively experiences as negative.
 This may or may not cause a traumatic experience, which directly depends on the next condition – our reaction to the stimulus.
 If the intensity of our reaction surpasses our tolerance, our psycho-energy field may simply fall apart.
-This is otherwise known as a nervous breakdown of a milder or a stronger form.
+This is otherwise known as a nervous breakdown of a milder or stronger form.
 Such a collapse of the energy structure results in a strong need for protection from the undesirable experience.
-It is still possible to avoid the creation of a trauma using a positive defense model.
-But if we defend ourselves in a negative way, the result will be a negative psycho-energy model consisting of emotions, thoughts and automatic reactions, known as trauma.
+It is still possible to avoid creating trauma using a positive defense model.
+But if we defend ourselves in a negative way, the result will be a negative psycho-energy model consisting of emotions, thoughts, and automatic reactions, known as trauma.

-Here are the basic elements which create a trauma:
+Here are the basic elements which create trauma:

 - Negative emotions (we are angry, unhappy about everything, in a state of shock resulting from fear, etc.).